 Major breakthroughs require risks.
 And they require the support and involvement of people who believe that innovation is vital.
 Working as one with our researchers, industry partners and the people impacted by health challenges – people everywhere, both patients and carers, family and friends – we can drive change and promote better health in our nation, region and the world.

 Dream with us, help us deliver.

-Past and present staff associated with the PAH Renal Transplant Department are invited to celebrate this incredible milestone and the achievements of the Department.
+Past and present staff are invited to celebrate this incredible milestone and the achievements of the Department.

 Hosted by the PA Research Foundation, attendees will enjoy an evening of exceptional dining and live entertainment, with auctions, raffles and fundraising to support future research and improvements into renal transplant patient care.

 Bookings are essential.
 Bookings close 5pm Friday 6 September 2019.